Spider-Man: Brand New Day

 On sale Jun 02, 2026 | 328 Pages | 9781302968663

-The fan-favorite “Brand New Day” era was one of the most creative periods in Spidey’s history — and these are the stories that prove it!
+The fan-favorite “Brand New Day” era was one of the most creative periods in Spidey’s history, and this is the book that proves it!

 “Brand New Day” wasn’t just a story — it was an era.
 Spanning almost three years and over one hundred issues, it was a time when a rotating cast of the industry’s most talented writers and artists redefined Spider-Man for the 21st century.
 The stories they created continue to influence the Spider-Man comics of today — as well as television series, video games and films featuring everyone’s favorite wall-crawler!

-The handpicked stories featured in this Brand New edition highlight the scope and spirit of the era — from heart-wrenching to pulse-pounding to darkly introspective.
+The handpicked stories featured in this Brand New edition highlight the scope and spirit of the era — from heart-wrenching to pulse-pounding to deeply human.
 Included in this collection are:

 “Sometimes It Snows in April”